bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/zeno-of-elea.md

 * Both Plato and Aristotle did not fully appreciate the significance of Zeno's arguments.
 * One of the most notable victims of posterity's lack of judgement is the Eleatic Zeno.
 * Having invented four arguments all immeasurably subtle and profound, the grossness of subsequent philosophers pronounced him to be a mere ingenious juggler, and his arguments to be one and all sophisms.
+* After two thousand years of continual refutation, these sophisms were reinstated, and made the foundation of a mathematical renaissance ....
 * Here Russell is thinking of the work of Cantor, Frege and himself on the infinite and particularly of Weierstrass on the calculus.
 * It is difficult to tell precisely what effect the paradoxes of Zeno had on the development of Greek mathematics.
 * realising that Zeno's arguments were fatal to infinitesimals, saw that they could only avoid the difficulties connected with them by once and for all banishing the idea of the infinite, even the potentially infinite, altogether from their science; thenceforth, therefore, they made no use of magnitudes increasing or decreasing ad infinitum, but contented themselves with finite magnitudes that can be made as great or as small as we please.